MattRusselli/Workout-Tracker-App/README.md

 ### **_Tasks With Trello_**

-#### A Trello board was used to keep track of development progress and can be viewed [here!](https://trello.com/b/rELp3eoV/workout-tracker-app)
+#### A trello board was used to keep track of development progress and can be viewed [here!](https://trello.com/b/rELp3eoV/workout-tracker-app)

 ---